Best Arena Shooter Games 2025

 As you progress, you’ll have opportunities to upgrade your abilities and tech as well as outfit your shell with potent loadout combinations.

-Hyper Demon is a fresh first-person arena shooter that comes courtesy of Sorath, the same developer behind Devil Daggers.
+Hyper Demon is a new first-person arena shooter that comes courtesy of Sorath, the same developer behind Devil Daggers.

 Building off of its predecessor, the game sees you entering a strange dreamscape where you’ll face off against otherworldly foes by firing projectiles from your fingertips.